elwayman02/weevil-news/content/runoff-victories-for-flanagan-and-ryder.md

   - issue-6
 ---

-The ballots have been cast, and the results are in; Addison Flanagan is your new Governor, New Alexandria.
+The ballots have been cast, and the results are in; Addison Flanagan is your new Governor-Elect, New Alexandria.
 Alongside the fiery Ramona Ryder, these two women claimed a close victory in the runoff elections last weekend.
 After a hard-fought campaign left voters undecided between four possible candidates across two positions, our state was asked to voice its preference once again to break the